Arayther/GIT-OFP/README.md

 # GIT-OFP
-n'hesiter pas a ajouter des choses
+n'hesiter pas a ajouter du contenu

 **repository for french beginner in GIT and GIT HUB**